“What do you mean they want a photograph of each of the Executive team members doing their hobby in the Annual Report? Work IS my hobby!”

 George Kao is a brilliant authentic marketing coach for soulful entrepreneurs and has loads of sage advice and useful online courses.

 Julian Mather teaches ways to use video to tell your authentic story.
 His Get Video Smart course is worth investing in if you want to learn to be more effective in your videos.
+Videos are some of the best ways to show the authentic side of you, and if you add captions to your videos, you then make them accessible to the widest possible audience.

 Whoever you choose to work with, find the person that works with you to bring out your unique best, rather than merely turning you into a poor clone of themselves.